 Based on Tracy Chevalier’s 1999 novel, this 17th-century romantic drama stars Firth as Dutch painter Johannes Vermeer.

-Released in 2003, the movie is set the city of Delft in Holland and also features Scarlett Johansson as the titular young servant, alongside Tom Wilkinson (The Best Exotic Marigold Hotel), Cillian Murphy (Peaky Blinders) and Judy Parfitt (Call the Midwife).
+Released in 2003, Girl with a Pearl Earring is set the city of Delft in Holland and also features Scarlett Johansson as the titular young servant, alongside Tom Wilkinson (The Best Exotic Marigold Hotel), Cillian Murphy (Peaky Blinders) and Judy Parfitt (Call the Midwife).

 The movie was nominated for ten BAFTAs, three Oscars and two Golden Globe awards.

-Girl with a Pearl Earring is available on Amazon.
+Girl with a Pearl Earring available to watch on Amazon Prime Video.

 6. Easy Virtue